dateshaile/Machine-Learning-UND/README.md

 # Machine-Learning-UND
-This repository contains projects about Machine Learning Engineer
+This repository contains projects about Machine Learning